ffedox/alicefedotova/content/post/enomifirmo-conference-news/index.md

 ---
-title: 🇮🇹 Expanding my Research Focus, Bridging Academia and Harm Reduction Activism in Italy
+title: 🇮🇹 Expanding my research focus - bridging academia and harm reduction activism in Italy
 summary: Expanding my research experience from the University of Bologna by working with Italian Harm Reduction groups to promote data-driven public health strategies across Italy and Europe.
 date: 2025-07-01
 authors: